matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

-# MSC4140: Expiring events with keep alive endpoint
+# MSC4140: Delayed events (Futures)

+In the context of matrixRTC where we want to ignore expired state events of users who left the call without sending a new state empty `m.call.member` event.

+We would like the homeserver to mark this event as expired/send an expired version in a reasonable time window after a user disconnected.

 Currently there is no mechanism for a client to provide a reliable way of communicating that an event is still valid.
-The best expiration method is to post another event that is stores that it is expired.
+The only way to update an event is to post a new one.
 In some situations the client just looses connection or fails to sent the expired version of the event.

-A generic way is desired in which the event gets marked as expired by the homeserver.
+A generic way in which one can automate expirations is desired.

-Clients can then perform custom logic based on if the event is in valid or expired state.

-This is particularly interesting in the context of matrixRTC where we want to ignore expired state events of users who left the call without sending a new state empty `m.call.member` event.

-We would like the homeserver to mark this event as expired in a reasonable time window after a user disconnected.
+The described usecase is solved if we allow to send an event in advance to the homeserver but let the homeserver compute when its actually added to the dag.
+The condition for actually sending the delayed event would could be a timeout.

 ## Proposal

-The proposed solution is to allow sending multiple presigned events and delegate the control of when to actually send these events to an external services.
+To make this as generic as possible, the proposed solution is to allow sending multiple presigned events and delegate the control of when to actually send these events to an external services.
+This allows to exactly define what expiration means, since any event that will be sent once expired can be defined.

 We call those events `Futures`.